njan-oru-malayali/njan-oru-malayali/_posts/2019-07-27-Amazing-Smooth-Segway-Ride-in-Beautiful-Alsace-France.md

 rating: 4.5
 ---

-In this video, We are going to see a video about my Segway ride I did with my Team at Alsace, France.
+In this video, We are going to see about my Segway ride I did with my Team at Alsace, France.
 I hope you will like this video.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/-VEvLRs2qek" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>